Whooped By The Ugly Stick

 The Bad News

 All this precludes us from “pulling ourselves up by our bootstraps” spiritually to stand blameless before our transcendent, maximally great, omni-benevolent Creator.
-“Omni-benevolence” is a $10 theological term meaning He is perfectly good, possessing no evil characteristics whatsoever.
+“Omni-benevolence” is another $10 theological term meaning He is perfectly good, possessing no evil characteristics whatsoever.
 This single characteristic most separates Him from us humans.

 Mankind only experiences “good” because of God’s common grace.
 Theologians call it “common” because He grants it to every human being on the planet.
 Another aspect of common grace is He doesn’t wipe all us rebels off the face of the earth en masse.
 There are yet others — our experiencing any flavor of “good” is one of them.

 All of us have a subconscious racial memory of Eden’s perfection.
-We call that memory “normal,” then use it as a yardstick to evaluate ourselves, other people, and our world — which are collectively anything but.
+We call that memory “normal,” then use it as a yardstick to evaluate ourselves, other people, and our world — which are collectively anything but!
 Then we pour tremendous energy into jumping through incredible mental, emotional, and spiritual hoops, trying to regain “normal” in our families, workplaces, politics, social relationships, and spirituality.

 While some of us have achieved lives of relative health, peace and prosperity, the perfection of “normal” proves perpetually elusive.
 Our three opponents, the world system (cosmos), our flesh, and our psychopathic enemy, Satan, constantly wreak havoc on ourselves and our relationships.
 No matter how hard, long, and diligently we try to do better, they all conspire to kick our collective heinies with depressing regularity.